 Ph.D., Applied Experimental Social Psychology, Emphasis in Psychology and Law, Saint Louis University

 Office 120 Franco Building

-Dr. Brenda Russell is an Associate Professor of Psychology at Penn State Berks.
+Dr. Brenda Russell is a Professor of Psychology at Penn State Berks.
 Her scholarly and teaching interests include psychology and law, perceptions of victims and perpetrators of domestic violence, homicide defendants, and the social psychological and cognitive aspects of jury decision making.
 She is particularly interested in how gender and sexual orientation play a role in evaluating defendants in cases of domestic violence, rape, sexual coercion, bullying, and sexual harassment.
-Her research on domestic violence can be seen in her book entitled Battered Woman Syndrome as a Legal Defense: History, Effectiveness, and Implications (see more info).
+Her research on female offenders can be found in her book "Perceptions of Female Offenders" (see more information http://www.springer.com/fr/book/9781461458708) and research on domestic violence can be seen in her book entitled Battered Woman Syndrome as a Legal Defense: History, Effectiveness, and Implications (see more info).
 Dr. Russell also serves as consultant and program evaluator for various federal and state educational, law enforcement, justice, and treatment programs.
-Her teaching interests include introduction to psychology, social psychology, psychology and the law (forensic psychology), research methods, social cognition, program evaluation, careers in psychology, senior capstone, psychology of gender, and criminal investigation.
+Her teaching interest's include introduction to psychology, social psychology, psychology and the law (forensic psychology), research methods, social cognition, program evaluation, careers in psychology, senior capstone, psychology of gender, and criminal investigation.

 Russell, B., Kraus, S. W., Oswald, D., & Chapleau, K. (2016).
 Perceptions of Blame in Interpersonal Violence: The Role of the Perpetrator’s Ability to Arouse Fear of Injury in the Victim.
 Journal of Interpersonal Violence. doi: 10.1177/0886260516646999